Foods for feminine health

 You've probably heard by now that cranberries protect against urinary tract infections, but other foods can help keep your vagina in tip-top shape.
-Here's everything you need to know about the healthy vagina diet.
+Here's everything you need to know about the best diet for vaginal health.

 To maintain optimal vaginal health, you should focus on eating more of these nutritious foods: